acerbilab/pyvbmc/docsrc/source/index.rst

 Extensive benchmarks on both artificial test problems and a large number of real model-fitting problems from computational and cognitive neuroscience show that VBMC generally — and often vastly — outperforms alternative methods for sample-efficient Bayesian inference.
 VBMC runs with virtually no tuning and it is very easy to set up for your problem.

-``pyvbmc`` is a numerical Python 3.x implementation of the VBMC algorithm.
+``pyvbmc`` is a numerical Python 3.x implementation of the VBMC algorithm, licensed under `BSD3 <https://opensource.org/licenses/BSD-3-Clause>`_.
+The Python source is on `GitHub <https://github.com/lacerbi/pyvbmc>`_.
-The original source is the `MATLAB toolbox <https://github.com/lacerbi/vbmc>`_.
+You may also want to check out the original the `MATLAB toolbox <https://github.com/lacerbi/vbmc>`_.

 .. note::
     This project is work in progress.
 The current Python port implements VBMC with *exact* evaluations of the likelihood (Acerbi, 2018).
 We are currently planning to extend ``pyvbmc`` to support to *noisy* likelihood evaluations, such as those arising from simulator-based models (Acerbi, 2020).